shenghaowang/simple-local-rag/README.md

-# Create and run a local RAG pipeline from scratch
+# NutriChat

+Create and run a local RAG pipeline from scratch to chat with a nutrition textbook.
 Adapted from Daniel Bourke's [RAG tutorial](https://github.com/mrdbourke/simple-local-rag).

 ## What is RAG?